lojayn2004/ParkingSimulator/README.md

-# Parking Lot Simulation  🚗🚗
+# Console Based Parking Lot Simulator  🚗🚗

 Simulate a parking system with **Java**, using **threads** and **semaphores** for synchronization and concurrency management. 🚦